AMAAI-Lab/megamusicaps/README.md

 [![Status](https://img.shields.io/badge/status-in%20development-orange.svg)](https://github.com/AMAAI-Lab/megamusicaps) [![Version](https://img.shields.io/badge/version-v0.0.10-blue.svg)](https://github.com/AMAAI-Lab/megamusicaps)

+## IF YOU ARE LOOKING FOR MIRFLEX, PLEASE HEAD TO [THE LATEST REPO](https://github.com/AMAAI-Lab/mirflex).
+THIS REPOSITORY IS OUTDATED AND DEPRACATED.
+SORRY FOR THE INCONVENIENCE.

 This repository contains scripts for generating captions for audio snippets using a combination of feature extraction and natural language processing.
 The system utilizes Essentia for audio feature extraction and OpenAI's GPT-3.5 Turbo for caption generation.

 ## Usage